 The #1 question!
 We’d like to give you a simple answer right here but honestly, the cost of your solar system depends on the optimal system size for your home — which in turn depends on how much electricity you use, how much sun your home gets, how large your roof is, and how high your utility rates are.
-However, we can give you a free estimate if you call us at 914-699-3366 or submit our free assessment form.
+However, we can give you a free estimate if you call us at 914-699-3366 or submit our free estimate form.

 How much solar power do I need for my home?

 The amount of solar power you need — and the number of panels — depends on how much electricity you use.
 How much electricity you use, in turn, depends on your lifestyle, your appliances, and the energy efficiency of your home.
-To see how many panels you need, get your free assessment or call us at 914-699-3366.
+To see how many panels you need, get your free estimate or call us at 914-699-3366.

 How long does it take to install a solar electric system?